-Always operate the lathe with the tailstock firmly locked to the bed.
-Otherwise, serious personal injury may occur by the tailstock moving during operation and the workpiece being ejected at high speed.
+Always operate lathe with tailstock firmly locked to bed.
+Otherwise, serious personal injury may occur by tailstock moving during operation and workpiece being ejected at high speed.

 Adjusting Tool Rest

 The tool rest assembly consists of two components: the tool rest base (or banjo) and the tool rest.
 The tool rest base moves forward/backward and along the length of the lathe bed.
 The tool rest rotates and moves up and down in the tool rest base.
 Locks for both components allow you to secure the tool rest in position as needed after making these adjustments.